Corticofugal control equates to the fact that as the pathway begins in

 from the tips of the scapula and shoulder regions, hence the referred

-pain due to gallstone colic or cholecystitis.
-In much the same manner
+pain due to gallstone colic or cholecystitis or

 pain in the heart caused by acute anoxia (myocardial infarct) is